 - Boxing Day (26th December)

-Easter in Cyprus does not always fall on the same date as the Western (Protestant) Easter; they’re calculated according to different methods and only coincide about once every four years.
-Western Easter is celebrated in the Protestant churches in Cyprus, but not recognised by the majority of people.
+Easter in Cyprus does not always fall on the same date as the Western (Protestant) Easter.
+They are calculated according to different methods and only coincide about once every four years.
+Some of the Protestant churches in Cyprus celebrate Western Easter.
+However the majority of people on the island do not recognise it.
 It has no public holidays associated with it, unless it happens to fall on the same date as Eastern Easter.
 The following paragraphs refer to Eastern Easter.

 Since Easter is a Sunday, and most shops and businesses are closed on Sundays anyway, Easter Monday is the main public holiday.
-Good Friday is an important day on the Christian calendar, with church services and vigils, and a slow march through the towns bearing flower-laden coffins in the evening, but for most people it’s also a regular working day.
+Good Friday (two days before Easter Sunday) is also an important day on the Christian calendar.
+There are church services and vigils, with many participants.
+In the evening there is a slow march through the towns bearing flower-laden coffins.
+However, for many people Good Friday is also a regular working day.

 Other important religious days which are also generally treated as public holidays are: